grafana/k6-docs/docs/sources/v0.49.x/javascript-api/k6-http/cookiejar/cookiejar-clear.md

 ---
 title: 'CookieJar.clear(url)'
-excerpt: 'Delete all cookies for the given URL.'
+description: 'Delete all cookies for the given URL.'
 ---

 # CookieJar.clear(url)